mattyImry/MS1-DJ-Imry-Trance-Dj-Producer/README.md

 ### **_Wireframe_**

-Link to Wireframes folder (media/wireframes)
+Link to Wireframes folder: https://github.com/mattyImry/MS1-DJ-Imry-Trance-Dj-Producer/tree/master/wireframes

 For the Wireframes I have decided to design it by hand.
 There has been no alteration to Wireframes from the start of the project.